ucsd-ml-arts/generative-visual-group-megan-visaya/README.md

 I used a face generating GAN in which a generator creates images and is trained to generate faces based off of responses from a discriminator, which is able to discriminate between what is not and is not a face.
-I trained the model on the dataset I created by scraping player photos from twenty years' worth of NHL player rosters.
+I trained the model on the dataset I created by scraping player photos from twenty years' worth of NHL rosters.
 The github repository that provided a basis for my model is included in my references.